strozfriedberg/ntfs-linker/README.md

 copy!), and then the most recent shadow copy, etc. In the end we get a timeline from the present extending into the past of unified events which are mostly in the same order as the events occurred.

-Note: As we're producing a timeline going backwards in time, the timestamps which represent our sequence elements are actually decreasing, so we're actually interested in the longest non-increasing subsequence.
-We say non-increasing rather than decreasing because events are allowed to share the same timestamp.

 ### Extracting events from `$UsnJrnl`
 When a file is created, renamed, moved, or deleted, `$UsnJrnl` will contain